bekkaramohamed/Movies_Chatbot/README.md

 🎬 MOVIE RECOMMENDATION CHATBOT PROJECT

-🎯 INTRODUCTION
+🎯 INTRODUCTION :
 The goal of this project is to create a conversational system that can recommend movies based on a reference film or a description provided by the user.

-📋 OBJECTIVES
+📋 OBJECTIVES :
-The main objectives of this project are:

 - Develop a chatbot that recommends movies based on user input.
 - Utilize NLP techniques to process and understand user queries.
 - Implement machine learning models to generate movie recommendations.

-💻 TECHNOLOGY STACK
+💻 TECHNOLOGY STACK :

 Google Colab: Used as the development environment for running Python code and Jupyter notebooks.
 Flask: Used to create the web interface for the chatbot.

-📂 DATASET
+📂 DATASET :
 The dataset used is the Wikipedia Movie Plots dataset, which contains descriptions of 34,886 movies.
 The columns include:

 Release Year: Year of release